Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 I got advice from a former colleague that by restricting the search function to only the four keyword type I wanyed, this could be avoided.
 (cafe, bakery, book_store and night_club)

+Allowed for zooming and used that feature as a suggestion for addressing null returns.

 ## Technologies Used